 Tag "CNN iReport" in a photo or video, and it will post to the CNN iReport page wall on Facebook, where CNN iReport producers may see it and reach out to you for more information.

-Tag #cnnireport on your most newsworthy Instagram photos.
+Tag #cnnireport on your most newsworthy photos, videos and posts.
 CNN iReport producers keep an eye on that tag and may reach out to you for more information.
 (And while you're at it, be sure to follow us on Twitter and Instagram.)

 Phew.
 That's it!
 Now that you know all the many ways to post iReports, head over to the Assignment Desk to pick up some story ideas.
 Happy iReporting